I am updating this page with more photos. It should be finished by December 15.

 Kalanchoe Adans. is the correct and accepted scientific name for this genus of flowering plants in the Crassulaceae Family.
 The genus was named and described by Michel Adanson in Familles des Plantes in 1763.

-As of 1/20/19 when I updated this page, Plants of the World Online currently lists 156 accepted species in the Kalanchoe genus.
+As of 12/14/19 when I updated this page, Plants of the World Online currently lists 157 accepted species in the Kalanchoe genus.
+Those numbers could change.

 The 2013 version of The Plant List says Kalanchoe luciae was a synonym name on their main Kalanchoe list.
 It lists Kalanchoe luciae subsp. luciae as an unresolved name.
 When I clicked on Kalanchoe luciae, it said it was a synonym of the unresolved name.
 How can an accepted species be a synonym of an unresolved name?
 Anyway, The Plant List is no longer maintained and Plants of the World Online say Kalanchoe luciae is the accepted scientific name.